Regalecus russelii: Mythology

+Photograph, widely circulated in Laos, purporting to show American sailors in the Vietnam War, who caught a "Mekong Dragon" in Laos.
+In reality, the image shows a Russell's oarfish caught near San Diego, California in 1996.

 In Japanese mythology, oarfish are referred to as "Messengers from the Sea God's Palace" (竜宮の使い ryūgū-no-tsukai).

 Two deep sea oarfish were caught live in nets off the coast of Okinawa, Japan January 28, 2019.
 Both died before making their way into an aquarium inland in the town Motobu.
 One fisher described the two oarfish squirming in the nets as looking like "real dragons."

 Earthquakes

 A belief surrounds the species that they are "harbingers of earthquakes", but there is no scientific evidence or an association established between recorded oarfish sightings and earthquakes.

-Though Kiyoshi Wadatsumi, an expert in ecological seismology and director of e-PISCO, an organization which studies earthquakes, states that deep sea fish are more sensitive to the tectonic movements or tremors from active faults than fish closer to the surface of the ocean.

 From December 2009 to March 2010, unusual numbers of this species of oarfish appeared in the waters and on the beaches of Japan.
 After the 2011 Tōhoku earthquake and tsunami which killed over 20,000 people, many pointed to the oarfish from 2009–2010 to build up this myth.

+A 2019 study compared 336 records of deep-sea fish occurrences, including oarfish and slender ribbonfish, with 221 earthquake records, finding only one correlation.
+Authors concluded that this folklore is deemed to be a superstition attributed to the illusory correlation between appearance of fish and earthquake.